In-depth analysis of the clustering of dark matter particles around primordial black holes. Part II. Analytical prescriptions for spikes: Annihilation rate of the dark matter minispikes

 \subsection{Numerical results}

-The calculation of ${\cal J}_{\rm BH}$ is performed numerically, using for the post-collapse DM density $\rho(\tilde{r})$ either the result of integral~(\ref{eq:post_collapse_density}) or the soft approximation~(\ref{eq:soft_approximation_DM_rho}).
+The calculation of ${\cal J}_{\rm BH}$ makes use of the time evolving spike density $\rho(t , \tilde{r})$.
+It is performed numerically, using for the post-collapse DM density $\rho(\tilde{r})$ either the result of integral~(\ref{eq:post_collapse_density}) or the soft approximation~(\ref{eq:soft_approximation_DM_rho}).
 The former procedure is time consuming, whereas the latter method allows to rapidly derive fairly accurate results as showed at the end of this section.
 A saturation plateau is always assumed.

 0.1cm The solid black curves in the panels of Fig.~\ref{fig:Gamma_BH_vs_DM_parameters} feature the variations of $\Gamma_{\rm BH}$ as a function of PBH mass in the case of our fiducial configuration with a $1 \; {\rm TeV}$ particle, a kinetic decoupling parameter $x_{\rm kd}$ of $10^{4}$ and an annihilation cross-section $\asv$ equal to its thermal value of $3 \times 10^{-26} \; {\rm cm^{3} \, s^{-1}}$.
 The minispike annihilation rate is calculated at a redshift $z$ of $10^{3}$.
 The effect of varying only one of these parameters is featured by the other curves.
 In the left panel, we explore how the solid line is modified by a change of redshift (dotted short-dashed) or by an increase of $\asv$ (long-dashed).
 In the right panel, we decrease the kinetic decoupling parameter (dotted short-dashed) or the WIMP mass (long-dashed).